FAQ - Instructors

 For more extensive information about reporting features, tutorials are available on the EvaluationKIT website.

-Yes- you have the option to download the results for each course individually, or you can create a batch report to combine the results for each individual course into one PDF or .zip file.
+Yes.
+You have the option to download the results for each course individually, or you can create a batch report to combine the results for each individual course into one PDF or .zip file.
 You can select the courses to include in the report by course number or instructor.
-See below for more information.
+See the "Accessing Course Evaluations" documents above for more information.